 Very fascinating indeed!

-We visiting a neighbouring town and stopped for a fabulous view.
-I realised that the Meteora region is more than just one town, and with growing tourism, the surrounding towns are now also offering places to stay – a lot in traditional Greek style.
+We visiting a neighboring town and stopped for a fabulous view.
+I realized that the Meteora region is more than just one town, and with growing tourism, the surrounding towns are now also offering places to stay – a lot in traditional Greek style.

 If you have a love for cats, the Meteora is the place for you.
 Cats and dogs seem to be around the place poised in prime position for photographs, which Explorason loved.

 Although the clouds were around this day, it really wasn’t cold, and it was great for photographs.